 The INSA Achievement Awards were established in 2010 to recognize the accomplishments of early to mid-career professionals (GS-13/O-4/E-7 or equivalent and below with the exception of the Joan A. Dempsey Mentorship Award) in intelligence and national security as well as the mentors who inspired them.

 Each of the six awards, named after William Oliver Baker Award recipients, acknowledge the importance of mentors and inspire early careerists to strive for excellence in the intelligence, homeland security, and national security communities.

 Although missions and requirements differ in each of the individual categories, common areas of excellence include: leadership, potential for growth, impact on the profession, mission accomplishment, and emerging professional standing and influence.

 - Open to all public, private and academic professionals up to and including GS-15/O-6 and equivalent rank

 - Open to graduate students and untenured professors at accredited U.S. academic institutions

 - Richard J. Kerr Government Award

-- Civilian government employees up to/including GS-13 and equivalent rank
+- Open to civilian government employees up to and including GS-13 and equivalent rank

 - Edwin H. Land Industry Award